AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-add-embed.md

 If you haven't already, download [the sample html page](https://www.enablementadobe.com/multi/web/basic-sample.html) (right-click on this link and click “Save Link As”) and open it in a code editor.
 [Brackets](http://brackets.io/) is a free, open source editor if you need one.

-Replace the existing embed code on or around line 39 with your own and save the page.
+Replace the existing embed code on or around line 34 with with the one on your clipboard and save the page.
 Now open the page in a web browser.
-If you are loading the page using the `file://` protocol, you will need to add "https:" at the beginning of the URL of the embed code).
-Lines 38-40 of your sample page might look something like this:
+If you are loading the page using the `file://` protocol, you will need to add "https:" at the beginning of the embed code URL in your code editor).
+Lines 33-36 of your sample page might look something like this:

 ```html
     <!--Launch Header Embed Code: REPLACE LINE 39 WITH THE EMBED CODE FROM YOUR OWN DEVELOPMENT ENVIRONMENT-->